The Stuarts - The Plague Doctor

 |Coat the victims with mercury and place them in the oven.||The combination of mercury and heat from the oven would kill off the disease.||This could actually increase the likelihood of death - mercury is poisonous and the heat from the oven caused serious burns.|

 Many doctors, knowing that they could do nothing for plague victims, simply didn't bother trying to treat the disease.
-Those that did made sure that they were as protected as possible from the disease by wearing the 'uniform' shown below.
+Those that did made sure that they were as protected as possible from the disease by wearing the 'uniform' shown above.